openstack/charm-ops-sunbeam/doc/howto-relation-handler.rst

         self.framework.observe(db_relation_event, self._on_database_changed)
         return db

-The method run when tha changed event is seen checks whether all required data has been provided.
+The method runs when the changed event is seen checks whether all required data has been provided.
 If it is then it calls back to the charm, if not then no action is taken.